-I am thrilled to be sharing my review of Kathleen McGurl’s latest novel The Forgotten Secret with you today.
+I am pleased to be sharing my review of The Stationmaster’s Daughter, the latest novel from author Kathleen McGurl.

-Thank you to Rachel Gilbey at Rachel’s Random Resources for inviting me to take part and to HQ, Harper Collins for sending me an e-copy of the book via Netgalley in return for an honest review.
+My thanks to Rachel Gilbey at Rachel’s Random Resources for a space on the tour and to HQ Digital for sending me an eProof copy of the book via Netgalley (in return for my honest review).

 ~ Publisher’s Description ~

 As the last train leaves, will life ever be the same?

 Stationmaster Ted has never cared much for romance.
 Occupied with ensuring England’s most beautiful railway runs on time, love has always felt like a comparatively trivial matter.
 Yet when he meets Annie Galbraith on the 8.42 train to Lynford, he can’t help but instantly fall for her.

 But soon the railway is forced to close and a terrible accident occurs within the station grounds, Ted finds his job and any hope of a relationship with Annie hanging in the balance…